Texas Legislature: Structure and operations

-The Texas Legislature meets every other year, starting on the second Tuesday in January of each odd-numbered year.
-Texas is one of only four states — and the largest — that doesn’t hold annual legislative sessions."Texas Legislature" Only the governor can call the Legislature into special sessions; the Legislature cannot call itself.
-Each special session is limited to 30 days, and lawmakers may only consider the issues listed by the governor, though the governor can add more topics during the session.
+The Texas Legislature meets every two years, starting on the second Tuesday in January of each odd-numbered year.
+It is one of only four states — and the largest — that doesn’t hold annual legislative sessions.
+Bills may be introduced in either chamber.
+During a regular session, the first 60 days are reserved for filing legislation and setting up committees.
+No bills can be passed during this time, unless they have been designated as an "emergency issue" by the governor.
+Regular sessions last for 140 days, technically they can be shorter but this has not occurred since 1959.
+The governor also is the only one who can call the Legislature into special sessions.
+This can be at any time and can last up to 30 days.
+During a special session, the legislators can only work on the issues the governor orders, though the governor may add more during the session.